symfony/symfony-docs/cookbook/security/session_concurrency_control.rst

             ),
         ));

-With theese settings, when the user open a new session, the older ones will be marked as expired leaving only 2 active sessions.
+With these settings, when the user opens a new session, the older ones will be marked as expired leaving only 2 active sessions.
 If the user makes a new request with the expired session, will be logged out and redirected to ``/`` by default.
 You can control where the user will be redirected when an expired